-Sue Watson, the owner of Lyle and Scott, challenged Beringer Tame to find a new CEO for her £35M turnover company – using social media.
+Sue Watson, the owner of Lyle and Scott, challenged ecommerce recruitment agency Beringer Tame to find a new CEO for her £35M turnover company – using social media.
 Derided by some as a faddy waste of time and encouraged by others for seeking a fresh approach, we succeeded in finding the right candidate.
 Here is what happened.

 BACKGROUND: Sue wanted to find a better way of bringing fresh blood into the role and wanted a ‘digitally savvy’ CEO.
 The only stipulation Lyle & Scott gave to us was that shortlisted candidates had to be authentic leaders and could come from any sector.
 So in August, we launched a Twitter campaign using the hashtag #nextgreatleader.
 It all kicked off with a single tweet;

-PERFORMANCE: The campaign was a huge success, reaching 1 million people in 30 countries!
+PERFORMANCE: The ecommerce recruitment campaign was a huge success, reaching 1 million people in 30 countries!
 The applicants we received were of extraordinarily high quality, spanning senior leadership of many well-known brands.
 It was so well targeted, we avoided being inundated with irrelevant applications.